PostHog/posthog.com/contents/blog/feedback-loops.md

 categories: ["Engineering", "Inside PostHog", "Open Source"]
 ---

-I recently wrote a blog post for my personal site about the [lessons I'd learned from leading my first two projects as a Software Engineer at PostHog](https://neilkakkar.com/How-I-Own-Projects-as-a-Software-Engineer.html).
+I recently wrote a blog post for my personal site about the <a target='_blank' rel="noopener" href='https://neilkakkar.com/How-I-Own-Projects-as-a-Software-Engineer.html'>lessons I'd learned from leading my first two projects as a Software Engineer at PostHog </a>.
 In it, I lay out a five-step approach for how I own projects.

 One common theme that stood out was how feedback loops between each stage lead to much better decisions.
 In this post, I want to talk about why these feedback loops are useful, and how to actively seek iterative gains from these loops.